Jari Huttunen

 Jari Huttunen (born 28 February 1994) is a Finnish rally driver from Kiuruvesi.
 He currently competes in the World Rally Championship-2, the premier support category of the World Rally Championship, for M-Sport Ford World Rally Team.
 He gained notoriety in the championship after winning his very first rally in the WRC-2 category, at the 2017 Rally Finland.

 Huttunen is the 2020 World Rally Championship-3 champion.
 He also won the ADAC Opel Rallye Cup in 2016 and the Polish Rally Championship in 2020.

-He is managed by two-time World Rally Champion Marcus Grönholm.
+Huttunen is managed by two-time World Rally Champion Marcus Grönholm.
 His current co-driver is Mikko Lukka.

 Career

 2013–2014

 At the age of 19 in 2013, Huttunen decided to retire from go-kart competition and put a primary focus on rallying.
 He was hired by the AKK Driver Academy, and started in local rallying with a Suzuki Swift.
 After only achieving 57th place in one rally, Huttunen then switched it out for an Opel Kadett, and took a class win at the Oulujärvi Rally while placing 5th overall.
 In 2014, Huttunen continued to drive an Opel, but he switched the Kadett out for an Astra.
 At the Pohjola rally, he recorded 4th place overall, and another class win, which was a major improvement from his 57th place in the year before.
 Despite middling results, Huttunen obtained enough funding to make his debut in the Finnish Rally Championship.
 AKK Driver Academy supplied him with a Citroën C2 R2 car at the final two rallies of the 2014 championship.
 These rallies were his first in FIA-homologated machinery.
 In the last rally of the season, he scored a podium finish in the junior class.